Airlines reserve the right to move you from your paid reservation airplane seat assignment

 Airplane seat etiquette to consider to get along with fellow passengers.

 Getting along with passengers seated next to you and behind you can make a major difference in the quality of your flight.
 It’s okay to exercise your seat rights, but don’t ignore other passengers’ rights.

-Armrest use in economy can be contentious.
+Armrest use in economy-class can be contentious.
 To me, the inner armrests go to the middle seat.
-They don’t have a window to lean on or the room plus armrest of the aisle seat.
+They don’t have a window to lean on or the room plus the armrest of the aisle seat.

 I understand that sometimes large middle seat passengers want to lift up the middle armrests to add more space to the seat.
 Unfortunately, that usually means that they will take some of the seat space of their row-mates, which isn’t fair.
 I don’t allow it.

 Seat recline is a big issue for many passengers.
 I’ve got a bad back.
 Sitting upright for an extended time is painful, so I recline my seat, as necessary, for my back.
 To be mindful of the passenger behind me, I don’t recline my seat during a meal service and warn the passenger behind me before reclining.
 I then recline slowly to not disturb anything on their tray table.

 There’s a lot to consider when choosing an airplane seat, and more to think about when using it.
 Choose wisely and be considerate of fellow passengers.